nick-botticelli/vma2pwn/README.md

 * This is a work in progress.
 File an issue if you have one, make a pull request if you want to;
 I recommend filing an issue first.
 * Scripts are not always fully tested before uploading.
 There may be slight issues.
+* This tool relies on two binaries downloaded from my [vma2pwn-tools](https://github.com/nick-botticelli/vma2pwn-tools) repository: `bspatch` and `img4`.
+If you don't want to use these, build them yourself.
 * iBoot (iBootStage2 post-restore) is patched with various debugging boot-args, which means that you currently cannot set your own.
 I may test `nvram`'s boot-arg functionality and remove this part of the patch.